Rhaetian: Norian–Rhaetian boundary: Recent compromises

-The Norian-Rhaetian boundary was finally provided with radiometric dating in a study by Wotzlaw et al. (2014).
+The Norian–Rhaetian boundary was finally provided with radiometric dating in a study by Wotzlaw et al. (2014).
 They studied a sequence of the Aramachay Formation in Peru which records the extinction of large Monotis bivalves.
-This prominent biotic event is closely associated with the Norian-Rhaetian boundary.
-The last Monotis specimens lie between ash beds which are Uranium-Lead dated to 205.70 ± 0.15 Ma and 205.30 ± 0.14 Ma.
-This allowed them to conclude that the Norian-Rhaetian boundary occurred somewhere between these ash beds, 205.50 ± 0.35 Ma.
+This prominent biotic event is closely associated with the Norian–Rhaetian boundary.
+The last Monotis specimens lie between ash beds which are uranium-lead (U–Pb) dated to 205.70 ± 0.15 Ma and 205.30 ± 0.14 Ma.
+This allowed them to conclude that the Norian–Rhaetian boundary occurred somewhere between these ash beds, 205.50 ± 0.35 Ma.
 This date corresponds to "short-Rhaetian" predictions, but Wotzlaw et al. (2014) also agreed with "long-Rhaetian" proponents who argued that there was no good evidence for a hiatus in the Newark Basin sequence.
-Wotzlaw et al. (2014) estimated that the Norian-Rhaetian boundary was concurrent with a lengthy reverse polarity section (E20r.2r) of Newark magnetozone E20.
-Golding et al. (2016) utilized U-Pb dating at a part of the Black Bear Ridge section of British Columbia which is considered early Rhaetian based on its conodont fauna.
+Wotzlaw et al. (2014) estimated that the Norian–Rhaetian boundary was concurrent with a lengthy reverse polarity section (E20r.2r) of Newark magnetozone E20.
+Golding et al. (2016) utilized U–Pb dating at a part of the Black Bear Ridge section of British Columbia which is considered early Rhaetian based on its conodont fauna.
 Their estimated 205.2 ± 0.9 Ma date for this early Rhaetian section agrees with the results of Wotzlaw et al. (2014).

 This compromise between "short-Rhaetian" and "long-Rhaetian" hypotheses has been supported by other studies.
 Maron et al. (2015) elaborated on the dating of an upcoming GSSP candidate for the Rhaetian in the form of the Pignola-Abriola section in Southern Italy.
-This section recorded the Norian-Rhaetian boundary as tracked by the first occurrence of Misikella posthernsteini, the base of the Proparvicingula moniliformis radiolarian zone, and a prominent negative δ^{13}C anomaly.
-Magnetostratigraphy correlated MPA5r (the Pignola-Abriola magnetozone surrounding the Norian-Rhaetian boundary) with the early part of Newark's E20.
-This provided an estimated date of 205.7 Ma for the Norian-Rhaetian boundary, very similar to Wotzlaw et al. (2014)'s estimate.
+This section recorded the Norian–Rhaetian boundary as tracked by the first occurrence of Misikella posthernsteini, the base of the Proparvicingula moniliformis radiolarian zone, and a prominent negative δ^{13}C anomaly.
+Magnetostratigraphy correlated MPA5r (the Pignola-Abriola magnetozone surrounding the Norian–Rhaetian boundary) with the early part of Newark's E20.
+This provided an estimated date of 205.7 Ma for the Norian–Rhaetian boundary, very similar to Wotzlaw et al. (2014)'s estimate.